 Which Plants Prefer Lower Humidity

-Succulents, cacti, Desert plants, Sansevierias, and ZZ Plants prefer 20 to 40 percent humidity.
+Succulents, cacti, Desert plants, Sansevierias, and ZZ Plants prefer 20 to 40% humidity.
 They are native to arid or semi-arid environments and do poorly in persistently humid conditions that favour fungal disease.
 The dry air of a centrally-heated UK home in winter actually suits these plants well.
 Grouping them with high-humidity species in a humidified area is not ideal for their care.